lighterio/ltl/README.md

 ### Variable Assignment

-You can assign a value to a variable in the template context using `=`.
+You can assign a value to a variable in the template state using `=`.
 ```jade
 who = 'World'
 .
 Hello ${who}!